camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 Console Self-Managed is available only to [Enterprise customers](/reference/licenses.md#console).
 :::

 Console Self-Managed can be configured using environment variables and configuration parameters.
+If both configuration files and environment variables are present, environment variables overwrite settings in configuration files.

+The existing configuration is applied at startup, and cannot be changed while running.

+For more information on configuration, see [configuring components](/self-managed/operational-guides/application-configs.md).

+## Environment variables

 :::note
 Underscores in environment variables correspond to configuration file key levels.
 :::

-## Environment variables

 | Environment variable             | Description                                                                                                                                                                                                                                                                        | Example value                            |
 | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------- |